LouvAndTech/Desk_clock/README.md

 ## features
 - It show the position of the earth and moon relative to the time of the year *(not real position in space)*
-- It shows the Time... wich is a good function for a clock
+- It shows the Time... wich is a good feature for a clock
-- It shows the weather at you place
+- It shows the weather at your place
 - It shows the time of sunrise and sunset, with a little animation throughout the day

 ## Reproduce :